-- The school recognises that both boys and girls can be vulnerable to Child Sexual Exploitation and as such ensure staff are alert to signs and indicators - The school recognises that there are various 'models' of CSE which include but not limited to: - o gangs and groups - o boyfriend/girlfriend model - o child on child - o familial - o online - o abuse of authority - Where concerns are identified in relation to Child Sexual Exploitation the Threshold of Need Guide will be consulted in order to ensure the child/young person receives support at the earliest possible opportunity. - An Early Help multi-agency response may be initiated from the school as the lead practitioner by completing an Early Help Assessment, or completing an Early Help referral through the Integrated Front Door (IFD). - If a child/young person is thought to be at risk of significant harm through child sexual exploitation a referral will be made to Children's Social Care. - Advice will be sought to establish if a National Referral Mechanism is appropriate. - In all cases, intelligence/information will be shared with Bedfordshire Police using the Multi-Agency Information Sharing Form.
+- The School recognises that both boys and girls can be vulnerable to Child Sexual Exploitation and as such ensure staff are alert to signs and indicators. - The School recognises that there are various 'models' of CSE which include but not limited to: - o gangs and groups - boyfriend/girlfriend model - o child on child - o familial - o online - abuse of authority - Where concerns are identified in relation to Child Sexual Exploitation the Threshold Document will be consulted in order to ensure the child/young person receives support at the earliest possible opportunity. - An Early Help multi-agency response may be initiated from the School as the lead practitioner by completing an Early Help Assessment or completing an Early Help referral through the Access and Referral HUB. - If a child/young person is thought to be at risk of significant harm through child sexual exploitation a referral will be made to Children's Social Care. - Advice will be sought to establish if a National Referral Mechanism is appropriate. - In all cases, intelligence/information will be shared with Bedfordshire Police using the Multi-Agency Information Sharing Form.